cshum/rodabase/README.md

 ```

 ### Transaction
-Transactions in Rodabase guarantees linearizable consistency for local operations, which avoids many unexpected behavior and simplifies application development.
+Transactions in Rodabase guarantee linearizable consistency for local operations, which avoids many unexpected behavior and simplifies application development.

 LevelDB supports atomic batched operations.
 This is an important primitive for building solid database functionality with inherent consistency.
 Rodabase leverages [level-transactions](https://github.com/cshum/level-transactions) for two-phase locking and snapshot isolation, which makes it ACID compliant.